Best Fly Fishing YouTube Channels (5 Secret Spots!)

 Anecdotes: I watched a video from a popular European fly fishing channel where the angler described the Soca as “one of the most beautiful rivers I’ve ever fished.”
 He emphasized the importance of using barbless hooks and practicing careful catch and release to protect the marble trout population.

-Hire a local guide to increase your chances of catching a marble trout.
+guide to increase your chances of catching a

 The Alta River, Norway: